 Why Content Libraries Are Replacing One-Off Training Programs

-Content libraries represent a different philosophy.
+Content libraries represent a different philosophy altogether.

 From Linear Programs to Learning Infrastructure